VrushankAriwala/React-JS/Contact Manager App/README.md

 https://smeet-contact-manager-app.herokuapp.com/

 ## Note
-It will work when json-server is start
+It will only work when json-server is start